bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 I also faced issues storing numbers in the database, the boto3 client was rejecting int and float values which meant that they had to be converted into string values going into the database and back to number values when coming out.
 This was not ideal and if I had more time I would have liked to conduct more research into this issue.

-I also would have probably used mongoDB instead of DynamoDB given more time.
+I would have probably used mongoDB instead of DynamoDB given more time.
 Since the records are essentially a time series, a noSQL structure makes sense.
 MongoDB however, would have also allowed me to sort values in the database by any of the attributes and this would have made more sense in hindsight.

 ## Extending